symbol/symbol-docs/source/guides/exchanges/index.rst

 Exchanges
 #########

-Guides related to building an Exchange.
+Guides related to integrating |codename| with an Exchange.

 .. toctree::
     :maxdepth: 1

-    building-an-exchange
+    exchange-integration